mbod/comm3130_fall2022/syllabus.md

      * The goal of the project is to practice the coding skills and analytic techniques learned in the class by carrying out a focused data science project.
 The steps involved will include:
 	   1. Select a tractable research question that involves analysis of textual data
-	   2. Identify, retrieve and prepare a relevant corpus 3, Carry out linguistic analysis of corpus and produce a series of well documentated analysis notebooks
+	   2. Identify, retrieve and prepare a relevant corpus 3, Carry out linguistic analysis of corpus and produce a series of well documented analysis notebooks
 	   4. Visualize the data and findings
 	   5. Interpret the findings
 	   6, Finally, produce a data blog post (similar to those on medium.com) to communicate your findings